Matgenix/jobflow-remote/doc/source/user/errors.rst

 =============

-If a problem arises during the processing of the Job, the runner will typically retry multiple times before setting the Job as errored.
-This is because it is expected that some of these failures will be temporary.
-For example a minor network issue preventing the output files to be downloaded or an overload of the worker's queueing system that may not respond in time.
+If a problem arises during the processing of the Job, the runner will typically retry multiple times before setting the Job to the error state.
+This is because it is expected that some of these failures will be temporary or transient.
+For example, a minor network issue preventing the output files to be downloaded or an overload of the worker's queueing system that may not respond in time.
 By default the code will retry 3 times at increasing time intervals.
 After that the Job state will be set to ``REMOTE_ERROR``.